Internet of Things

 Learning Outcomes

-In this context, the learning outcomes of the course, after its successful completion, are that the students will be able:
+Within the framework of the course, students will be able:

 Course Contents

-• Cloud computing and related Privacy protection issues according to ISO 27018:2014
+• Controls and best practices for privacy protection according to ISO 29151:2017

 • Tamo-Larrieux (2018), Designing for Privacy and its Legal Framework: Data Protection by Design and Default for the Internet of Things, Springer

-• van der Sloot, A. de Groot, (2018) The Handbook of Privacy Studies, Amsterdam University Press
+• Bart van der Sloot, A. de Groot, (2018) The Handbook of Privacy Studies, Amsterdam University Press

 Telemedicine